Maitha-Rashed/Challenge-9-Model-Deployment/README.md

 - On the free hosted version, the first request after inactivity may be delayed because the service needs to restart

 ## App Preview

-Add a screenshot or GIF of the application here.

 Example:

 ![App Preview](assets/app_preview.png)